-Brno, Czech Republic – In February, the four Visegrád Group leaders met with German Chancellor Angela Merkel to mark the 30th anniversary since the fall of the Iron Curtain.
+Brno, Czech Republic – In February, the four Visegrad Group (V4) leaders met with German Chancellor Angela Merkel to mark the 30th anniversary since the fall of the Iron Curtain.
 On that occasion, they highlighted the successes and progresses each country made in the last three decades.
-In the joint declaration issued after the summit, the V4 and Germany claimed that “we intend to deepen further our relations for the benefit of our citizens, our countries and the European Union as a whole.
+In the joint declaration issued after the summit, the Visegrad Group and Germany claimed that “we intend to deepen further our relations for the benefit of our citizens, our countries and the European Union as a whole.
 Unity is key.”

 Historically, geographically and politically, Germany has long taken over the role of mediator and bridge between Europe’s ‘East’ and ‘West’ but has recently found itself in quite of a fix trying to find consensus between the two.
 Western – and that mostly means German, in the eyes of the Visegrad Group – leadership in the EU is regularly downplayed and questioned by an unconvinced Central Europe.

 What current issues are weakening the bond between the Visegrád 4 and Germany?
 German Chancellor Angela Merkel has often found herself in a face-off with Central European leaders over a number of policy disagreements: the great migration policy debate, climate and energy policies, as well as complicated relations with Russia are among the most significant matters that are weakening and jeopardizing their relationship, already dented by persistent historical wounds but made necessary by close economic bonds.

 The great migration debate at the heart of Germany-Visegrad Group relations

 Hungary’s Viktor Orbán is, it’s a known fact, quite explicit about his feelings towards fellow EU leaders by condemning the push of ‘liberal’ migration policies, more often than not specifically targeting Merkel’s decision to open Germany’s borders at the height of the refugee crisis in 2015.